vapronva/nebula_tv_downloader-media_api/README.md

 There are currently no known limitations to the number of videos you can download from the Nebula.

-But there are some limitations in this tool:
+There are some limitations in this tool:

-- The tool's internal logic is based on the assumption that you want to download *all* the videos from a given channel;
+- The tool's internal logic is based on the assumption that you want to download *all* the videos from a given channel
-- No user agent spoofing (since Nebula API doesn't seem to care about it, but it will be added in the future);
+- No user agent spoofing (since Nebula API doesn't seem to care about it, but it will be added in the future)
-- No multi-threading by design (just to be on the safe side);
+- No multi-threading by design (just to be on the safe side)
-- No Classes downloader (but will be added in the future).
+- No Classes downloader (but will be added in the future)

 ## What is This?